Overview

 - Send line items to stripe: Enable to view all order line items like tax, shipping, fees, discount, etc. at the stripe hosted payment page.

-- Ask for address details from the stripe hosted page: Enable to receive Billing and shipping address at the stripe hosted payment page.
+- Ask for address details from the stripe hosted page: Enable to receive billing and shipping addresses at the stripe hosted payment page.

-Finally, click Save changes to save/update the plugin settings.
+Finally, click on Save Changes to save/update the plugin settings.

 Pay via Stripe Checkout